shatteredsilicon/ssm-doc/docs/amazon-rds.md

 ```
 CREATE USER IF NOT EXISTS 'ssm'@'%' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;
 GRANT SELECT, PROCESS, REPLICATION CLIENT ON *.* TO 'ssm'@'%';
-GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'ssm'@'%';
 ```

 For MariaDB 10.5+ in RDS, due to missing SUPER privileges, you will also need to add: